ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 - Have your partner do the same thing in their terminal.
   Call hashPassword("Darwish").
 Notice how you both get the same string?
 - Change "darwish" to another word.
 Try this again with your partner.
-- Does this remind you of [this](https://www.youtube.com/watch?v=S5CjKEFb-sM).
-  It should.
-This is cryptography.
-You are cool now.

 ## Exercise 5.1 Storing users in MongoDb